Women - Rules

 Trophies

-Bowls Northumberland County shirt, white trousers, skirts, crops or Bowls England regulation shorts and regulation shoes.
+Bowls Northumberland County shirt, navy trousers, skirts, crops or bowls regulation shorts and regulation shoes.